burningTyger/openshift_moodle/README.md

 This might be due to a missing config load.
 For some reason not all action hooks were loaded and Moodle is missing some important settings.
 Try this:

     rhc app reload -a moodle
-    rhc app start -a moodle2
+    rhc app start -a moodle

 #####No admin pages in Moodle after an update
 You have successfully pushed your update to your Openshift repository and updated the database via Moodle's update view but after that the admin pages stay blank.
 That seems to be a common problem and can be easily solved by running the cron page: